 This is the coastal view just over one mile up the lane from the cottage!
 There is a car park, hotel and seasonal cafe right on the South West Coastal Path.

 There is a lovely farmhouse dining table with plenty of space for all eight guests at The Bear.

 The range cooker is an added bonus for cooking family meals.

-The Bear is a very welcoming cottage, full of interesting features from its former life as a village pub!
+The Bear is a very welcoming cottage, full of interesting features from its former life as the village pub!

-The sitting-room is very spacious, with just a couple of steps down from the hallway.
+The sitting-room is very spacious, just a couple of steps down from the hallway.

 There is a snug off the hallway too - an ideal hideaway for children to spread out their toys or play games.

-There is a brand new shower in the downstairs bathroom.
-There is a bath upstairs.
+There is a shower in the downstairs bathroom and a bath upstairs.